zdellaert/CalcificationAstrangia/README.md

 ## File overview

-**MassChange.csv** Buoyant weight data used for Figure 2.
+**%MassChange.csv** Buoyant weight data used for Figure 2.

 **Symbiont_density.xlsx** Symbiont density data used for Table 1.

-**RoughnessDF_byImage.csv** Roughness data for each image, used for Figure 4.
+**RoughnessDF_byImage.csv** Roughness data for each image, used for Figure 3.

 **FMP200_Adaptive_Equalization.csv** Texture Analysis (FMP) data, used for Figure 5.

 **Roughness_FMP_Transforms.csv** Roughness and Texture Analysis (FMP) data and transformed values, labelled by colony, polyp, and image.
-Used for Figures 4 & 5.
+Used for Figures 3 & 5.

 **Roughness-Example-Code.Rmd** Code and workflow to perform roughness analysis on SEM images.